FB-android-app-2021/Moody/README.md

 * Register
    * User can register a new account
  * Profile
+   * User can view favorited titles
-   * User can view log of emotions in display form
+   * User can view account information

  * Stream
    * User can scroll through selections of different suggested media
    * User can select an option corresponding to the emotion they are experiencing
    * User can view personal entries posted privately.
    * User can view medias they have selected in the past
+   * User can view log of emotions in display form
+   * User can search media titles and view emotion corresponding to it

  * Detail
      * User can view details of past entries
      * User can view details of selected media items
+     * User can see where to find suggested media item
+     * User can favorite item

  * Creation
    * User can create an entry/response of how they are feeling